Hungry Happenings

 Start off your Valentine's Day dinner with a festive salad.
 The Valentine's Day Salad is topped with heart-shaped tomatoes, feta cheese, and Kalamata olives and is served with a homemade tomato vinaigrette.

-fresh salad greens topped with heart-shaped tomatoes, feta cheese, cucumbers, and Kalamata olive slices served on a red plate
+Mediterranean salad topped with heart-shaped tomatoes, olives, feta cheese, and tomato vinaigrette.

-Valentine’s Day is traditionally an incredibly busy restaurant night, and there is nothing romantic about standing in an hour-long line to get a table and if you have kids, getting a baby sitter can be a real challenge too.
+Valentine's Day is traditionally an incredibly busy restaurant night, and there is nothing romantic about standing in an hour-long line to get a table if you have kids, getting a babysitter can be a real challenge too.

 So, stay home and cook up a meal that your family will love and enjoy an evening at a restaurant another day.